F5XC – Filter Reusability

 My Role:

-I served as a UX designer and co-worked closely with PM, design system (DS) team, and multiple parties and stakeholders.
+UX design lead, co-working closely with PM, design system (DS) team, and multiple parties and stakeholders.

 Project Vision